Tag Technorati: {grup-tag}Tip dan trick

 'Description: resets the "Prevent access to registry editing tools"

-Windows Vista.
+'Policy in Windows Vista.
 If UAC is enabled, this script needs to

 'To be run from an elevated Command Prompt.

-'Compatibility: This script was tested under
+'Compatibility: This script was tested under Windows Vista only.

 Option Explicit